Alauddin Husain Shah: Death and legacy

 Husain was unlucky in not having had an Abul Fazl to record his sayings and glorify his actions, and no contemporary chronicle has survived.
 But the few facts known of his reign are sufficient clues to the greatness of a ruler who may well be compared with Akbar.
 Of all the Muslim sovereigns Bengal had had, he captured most the imagination of the people and "the name of Husain Shah the good, is still remembered from the frontiers of Orissa to the Brahmaputra".

 Family and issue

-Husain Shah had eighteen sons and at least eleven daughters.
-Among these are: